Sarafian/1ASOAP/Source/JSONPath/README.md

 JSONPath provides basic functionality similar to Stefan's Goessner [JSONPath][1] concept.
-Please **note** that this is not a full implementation of the concept[1], but it can be further extended.
+Please **note** that this is not a full implementation of the concept, and it can be further extended.
+Also, the module extends the query functionality with setting and testing as well while always safe guarding against $null instances.
+Especially the set function will create all intermediate instances required to traverse a path.

 ## Goal